VenethImakiir/RustManager/_posts/2017-03-03-the-project-overview.md

 * run the server and check out the commands, API and mechanics
 * start writing first scripts

 The last point of the plan is a milestone.
 When I reach it I'll revise the plan and checkout the requirements (b/c rust updates could make my reqs obsolete).
-So nextpost will be about setting up thepythin install and rust server on linux (in my case Debian) machine!
+So next post will be about setting up the python install and rust server on linux (in my case Debian) machine!